-From September 2020, all primary schools will be required to teach Relationships Education.
-They will also be required to teach Health Education.
-Secondary schools will be required to teach Relationships Education and Sex Education.
+Since September 2020, all primary schools have been required to teach Relationships Education.
+They are also required to teach Health Education.
+Secondary schools are required to teach Relationships Education and Sex Education.

 The Charter is accompanied by guidance, given to help dioceses and schools as they develop policy in this area.
-Based in the principles established by the Church of England’s Pastoral Advisory Group which has set out some principles for living well together with difference and diversity and in Valuing All God’s Children, we have developed the following documents:
+Based on the work of the Church of England’s Pastoral Advisory Group which has set out some principles for living well together with difference and diversity and we have developed the following documents

 - Relationships and Sex Education Principles and Charter